 - Determine your “top skills” and incorporate them in the interview.

-- Think about why you want this position, why you want to work for this organization in particular, and especially why you want to be a lawyer.
-Employers want to know that there is something specifically of interest about them and the position that appealed to you.
+- Think about why you want this position, why you want to work for this organization in particular, and especially, why you want to be a lawyer.
+Employers want to know that there is something specifically of interest about them and the position that appeals to you.

 - Know the type of questions commonly asked in an interview.

 Knowledge of the Organization: A very common complaint from employers is that candidates often know little or nothing about their organization.
 Employers are perplexed that in our high-tech communication age candidates still don’t bother learning even basic information about them.
-Employers make it easy!
+Employers make this task easy!

 - Virtually all employers (firms, corporations, private practice, and public interest organizations etc.) now have a web presence.
-Access the organization’s web site for a wealth of information
+Access the organization’s web site for a wealth of information, both on the firm, and on the individual interviewers.

 - Read local newspaper articles about organizations that interest you.